 Repair

-1. Your air conditioner is no more than 10 years old.
-If your air conditioner is newer, it’s ideal to repair it.
+1. Your air conditioner is less than 10 years old.
+If your air conditioner is newer, it’s best to repair it.

-Air Conditioner Cost
+Typical Air Conditioner Cost

 The majority of homeowners spend around $4,631 on a new air conditioner, according to national averages compiled by HomeGuide.
-Air conditioner cost averages often range from $3,350 to $5,912, but your exact cost {might|could|may] be lower or higher.
+Air conditioner cost averages often range from $3,350 to $5,912, but your precise cost {might|could|may] vary.

-• The size your space needs.
+• The size you need.

-• If you need to put in new ductwork, which can happen if your ductwork is aging or damaged.
+• If you need to replace your ductwork, which can be needed if your ductwork is aging or separated.

 Air Conditioner Size